 One of staycationscalifornia’s favorite places is Laguna Beach.

 Laguna sits between Newport Beach and Dana Point in Orange County , California.
-This small community with a population of about 25,000 as of 2010 features pristine beaches and coves.
+This small community with a population of about 25,000 as of 2010 features pristine beaches, shops, galleries, and coves.

-You can also order coffee and hang out on the balcony of the building and view the scenic Laguna coast or watch a sunset.
-They are very casual there. http://www.wylandgalleries.com
+You can also order coffee and hang out on the balcony of the building while viewing the scenic Laguna coast.
+It is a casual place and I highly recommend checking it out. http://www.wylandgalleries.com

 Up the hill from Main Beach are the galleries, restaurants and quaint little shops, but beware of parking, it can be limited in the summer months.
 There are many other coves and beaches nestled in between PCH, but again you have to be resilient to find parking on a summer day.